dada325/stock_prediction_app/README.md

 # Stock prediction (using FinGPT and FinRL) assisstant Project

+My app is more than just a stock tracking tool; it’s a one-stop financial hub that makes you smarter about your money.
+With access to real-time stock data, SEC filings, earnings transcripts, and even real-time relevant news articles, you’ll have all the information you need to make informed decisions.

+🤖 But that’s not all!
+We harness the power of Machine Learning to analyze and transform this raw data into actionable insights.
+By using the historical data the agents can learn the optimal policy to get the max reward.
+The predictive models go beyond traditional metrics to offer technical indicators, market sentiment, and even seasonal trends.

+Combining the Two aspect, the LLM powered text sentement analyis on the specialist document, and Deep Reinforcement learning algorithm to boost the prediction, I am confident on this assisstant app.

 ## Machine Learning Enginnering is 10% of Machine Learning, and 90% of Enginnering.